Temporal-Coded Deep Spiking Neural Network with Easy Training and Robust Performance: Experiments

-As shown in Table \ref{tbl:mnistacc}, the testing accuracy of our SpikingVGG16 reached 92.68\%, higher than all the listed SNNs including the state-of-the-art of \cite{wu2019direct}.
-With a total of $34$ million trainable weights, our network size was smaller that most others in the table.
-Especially, compared with the CNN-based VGG16 \cite{liu2015very}, our model was even better (It was within $1.0\%$ of the best VGG16 result that we could find online, which was $93.56\%$).
+As shown in Table \ref{tbl:mnistacc}, the testing accuracy of our SpikingVGG16 set a new record at 92.68\%, higher than all the listed SNNs including the state-of-the-art of \cite{wu2019direct}.
+Especially, our model had higher accuracy than the CNN-based VGG16 \cite{liu2015very}.
 Our network enjoyed a sparsity of $0.62$ which means only $62\%$ neurons sent spikes.
 It consumed $0.336$ mJ of energy for each image inference.

-\paragraph{ImageNet:} We built our deep SNN model based on the popular GoogleNet architecture \cite{szegedy2015going}, hence called SpikingGoogleNet or sGoogleNet.
+\paragraph{ImageNet:} We built our deep SNN model based on the popular GoogleNet architecture \cite{szegedy2015going}, hence called SpikingGoogleNet.
 We simply replaced CNN layers with SCNN layers and FC layers with spiking FC layers.
-We used 1.2 million of images to train the network and 0.1 million of images to test the accuracy of the network.
-Training parameters were similar to the CIFAR10 experiments, and the training procedure followed that of GoogleNet.
+We used 1.2 million images to train the network.
+Training parameters were similar to the CIFAR-10 experiments, and the training procedure followed that of GoogleNet.
 The input image was $224 \times 224 \times 3$ and was randomly cropped from a resized image using the scale and aspect ratio augmentation.
-We used SGD with a batch size of 256, learning rate decay 0.0001 and momentum 0.9.
-We started from a learning rate of 0.1.
-When the training error was no longer reducing, retraining and fine-tuning with very small learning rate were conducted until the test accuracy no longer increased.
+We used SGD with a batch size of 256, learning rate decay 0.0001, and momentum 0.9.
+We started from a learning rate of 0.1 and divided it by 10 three times.
+When the training error was no longer reducing, retraining and fine-tuning with very small learning rates were conducted until the test accuracy no longer increased.

-Results of Top-1 testing accuracy are shown in Table \ref{tbl:mnistacc}, compared with some widely cited models.
-As can be seen, our SpikingGoogleNet achieved 68.8\% accuracy, which is only 1.0\% lower than the CNN-based GoogleNet.
-Our network enjoyed a sparsity of $0.56$ which means only $56\%$ of neurons were activated during image inference on average.
-The total energy consumption was thus $0.038$ mJ based on our neuron circuit.